Example: Using GuestOS debos

 Now stop the container and start it normally:

-control stop debian1
+control stop debian1 # use your just set password

 Example: Using docker-convertos